Football in Turkey: Süper Lig

+The Süper Lig (Super League) is the top division in Turkey since 1959.
+There are 18 clubs in the league (as of 2025–26 season).
 The league ushered in clubs from all over Turkey to compete with each other.
 Currently, clubs finishing in the top four places in the league enter qualifying rounds of European competitions, and the winners of the Turkish Cup, if not one of the top four, are also given a spot.
-The three teams with the fewest points each season are relegated to the TFF First League.
+Each season, the four teams with the least points are relegated to the TFF First League.
+A total of 75 clubs have competed in the Süper Lig, but only six clubs have been champions so far: Galatasaray, Fenerbahçe, Beşiktaş, Trabzonspor, Başakşehir and Bursaspor.
+Galatasaray has won the most Süper Lig trophies with 25 trophies (the club has also won more Turkish Cups and Turkish Super Cups than any other team).